bjcosta/landscaping/README.md

 * Neighboring property on south is very tidy and has a pool, will avoid overhanging deciduous trees on boundary
 * Pee-wees, bower birds, willy wagtails frequent yard gathering food and insects from ope compost bins

+# Maintainence

+I have a bunch of ideas on how to reduce the maintainence and expect this will be something that I will adjust over time as I find things that need to be done.

+In some aspects of the design have sacrificed maintainence to achieve other goals like productivity.
+One example is use of deciduous trees on the north side of the block.
+The leaves are going to get annoying in the pool/pond.
+I have seen suggestions on using netting in autumn, or intake bays instead of skimmers to make it simpler, or even automated solutions (like a mesh conveyor belt taking leaves out of skimmer and dumping in pile next to pond).

+Other ideas is as we see what plants work and what dont, I will consider removing some of the plants to replace with others of lower maintainence.
+The other design decision is keeping any annuals out of the main garden, just using perannials.
+This will leave the aquaponics grow bed and some raised gardens soley for annuals which require regular significant maintainence.

+I also plant to create a calendar, identifying bits of work I need to do (like pruning, fertalizer, bug checking, extra irrigation etc) at what times of the year once I have my planting figured out.
+The goal here is to reduce the mental load of remembering what I have to do when and how. if it is all at my fingertips it will be simpler IMO.

+As a engineer, I enjoy creating small device to help me out.
+I hope as time goes on I can identify small projects I can develop to reduce maintainence.
+Some obvious targets include:
+* Automated watering
+* Robot lawn mower :-)
+* Different pond filtering ideas
+* Automated feeder

 # Permaculture

 TODO: Good things about permaculture